jflex-de/jflex/docs/md/lex-specs.md

     will return the matched text minus the last character.

-    Note that with Unicode surrogate characters it is possible that expressions such as `[^]` match more than one `char`.
+    Note that supplementary Unicode characters (i.e., those above the Basic Multilingual Plane) are represented in Java Strings by paired Unicode surrogate characters, and as a result expressions such as `[^]` (any character) and `\p{...}` (characters having a Unicode property) can match more than one `char`.

 -   `int yyline`